 Salem is a city located in the state of Oregon.
-It not only serves as the county seat for Marion County, but it is also the state capital.
+It not only serves as the county seat for Marion County, but it also serves as the state capital.
 Recent estimates show that the city’s population has reached 167,419 since its founding in 1842.

 Salem has been inhabited for over 10,000 years, according to estimates.
 When the Europeans first arrived at the land that is now Salem, the Kalapuya people inhabited the area.
 The region was originally known as Chim-i-ki-ti until the Methodist Mission came to the area and named it Chemeketa.
 After the establishment of the Oregon Institute, it was simply called the Institute.

 After the dissolution of the Institute, a townsite was laid out by trustees.
 The town name selected was Salem, although some wanted it to remain Chemeketa.
 When the territorial capital was moved from Oregon City in 1851, Salem became the new capital until 1855, when it was moved again to Corvallis.
 However, later that year, Salem was named as the capital again.
 Salem was incorporated as a city just two years later and before the end of the decade was designated as the state capital.

 Salem’s first capitol building was erected in 1855 but burned down just two months later.
 Another capitol building was developed in 1876 but also burned down in 1935.
 The third capitol building, which is still in use today, was completed in 1938.

 The city’s economy originally revolved around agriculture, which still remains important to the economy today.
 Specifically, Salem has had a thriving cherry-growing industry which gave it the nickname “Cherry City.”
 The city was selected as the site of the Oregon State Fair and the annual cherry festival.
 Today, the city is a major food processing center and is home to Kettle Foods, NORPAC Foods and Oregon Fruit Products, Inc.